rayleyva/r2/README.md

 ##### Examples of `header` and `body`:

-* edit your nginx config file as follows:
+* Edit your nginx config file as follows:

         server {
             listen 9999;